rekapap/phaser-js-first-game/README.md

-# 2D Game with Phase.js
+# 2D Game with Phaser.js

-A 2D platform game made with Phase.js
+A 2D platform game made with Phaser 3
-Using the Phase.js Making your first game tutorial(https://phaser.io/tutorials/making-your-first-phaser-3-game)
+Using the Phaser.js Making your first game tutorial(https://phaser.io/tutorials/making-your-first-phaser-3-game)

 ## Setup